 Many people swear by homegrown Chamomile tea to calm their nerves.
 This cheery herb can add beauty to a garden and may have sedative qualities.
 Chamomile growing in the garden is both useful and visually pleasing.

 There are two kinds of Chamomile.
-The first is Roman Chamomile (Chamaemelum nobile) and the other is German Chamomile (Matricaria chamomilla).
-The Roman variety is the True Chamomile but German variety is used herbally for nearly the same things.
-The steps for growing Roman Chamomile and growing German Chamomile are also nearly identical.
+The first is Roman Chamomile (Chamaemelum nobile), and the other is German Chamomile (Matricaria chamomilla).
+The Roman variety is the True Chamomile, but the German variety is used herbally for nearly the same things.
+The steps for growing Roman Chamomile and German Chamomile are also almost identical.

 Roman Chamomile is also known as Russian Chamomile and English Chamomile.
 It is a creeping ground cover that grows like a mat.
-It has small daisy like flowers with yellow centers and white petals.
+It is a perennial that has small, daisy-like flowers with yellow centers and white petals.
 The leaves are feathery.
-It is a perennial.

-German Chamomile looks similar to Roman Chamomile with the differences being that German Chamomile grows upright to the height of about 1 to 2 feet (30 to 60 cm) and is a reseeding annual.
+German Chamomile looks similar to Roman Chamomile, with the difference being that German Chamomile grows upright to the height of about 1 to 2 feet (30 to 60 cm) and is a reseeding annual.

 Growing Conditions and General Care

 As stated, both kinds of Chamomile grow in similar conditions, so from here on down, we will refer to them as just Chamomile.

 You can grow Chamomile herb in USDA plant hardiness zones 3 to 9.
 Chamomile grows best in cool conditions and should be planted in part shade but will also grow in full sun.
 The soil should be dry.

 Once your Chamomile is established, it needs very little care.
 Like most herbs, it grows best when it is not fussed over.
 Too much fertilizer will result in lots of weakly flavored foliage and few flowers.